Local mixing on abelian covers of hyperbolic surfaces with cusps: Introduction

 For $T>0$, let $\mathcal{P}_T$ be the collection of all primitive closed geodesics in $\operatorname{T}^1(M)$ of length at most $T$.
 Note that $\# \mathcal{P}_T=\infty$ if $d\geq 1$.

 \begin{thm} Let $\Omega\subset \T^1(M)$ be a compact subset with Haar-negligible boundary.
 Then as $T\to \infty$,

 \end{thm}

-Given Theorem \ref{main thm}, the proof of \cite[Theorem 5.1]{MMO} (see also \cite[Theorem 7.9]{OP}) applies in the same way.
+Given Theorem \ref{main thm}, the proof of \cite[Theorem 5.1]{MMO} applies in the same way.
+The idea goes back to Margulis' work \cite{Ma}.
+The key is to estimate

+From \eqref{geod2} to \eqref{geod1}, one uses a soft idea: Abel's summation formula (see the proof of Theorem 5.1 in \cite{MMO}).
+To estimate \eqref{geod2}, one of the main observations is to relate \eqref{geod2} with a $\Gamma$-orbit counting problem \cite[Lemma 5.14]{MMO}.
+In the current setting, $\operatorname{T}^1(M)$ is not compact and this brings the challenge of estimating

+When $M$ is a geometrically finite manifold, infinity of $\operatorname{T}^1(M)$ is the unit tangent bundle over the cuspidal regions.
+Such estimate is obtained by Roblin \cite{Ro} (see also \cite[Theorem 5.20]{MMO} for the statement).
+In \cite{Ve}, the author proved a prime geodesic theorem for SPR manifolds which are a generalization of geometrically finite manifolds with cusps \cite[Theorem 1.5]{Ve}, and the proof is built on a detailed study of the thermodynamics formalism of the geodesic flow on non-compact pinched negatively curved manifolds.
+When $M$ is a $\mathbb{Z}^d$-cover, infinity of $\operatorname{T}^1(M)$ includes the part with large $\mathbb{Z}^d$-coordinate, which is rather different from the cuspidal regions.
+It is not clear how to obtain \eqref{geod3} for such infinity.

 Another formulation of the prime geodesic theorem would be studying the distribution of closed geodesics in $\operatorname{T}^1(M_0)$ satisfying some homological constraints.
-An explicit main term in our setting was obtained by Epstein \cite{Ep}.
-By applying Theorem \ref{geod} to a proper covering space $\operatorname{T}^1(M)$ of $\operatorname{T}^1(M_0)$, we recover Epstein's result.
+An explicit main term in our setting was obtained by Epstein \cite{Ep} by exploring the spectral theory of the Laplace operator acting on flat line bundles and relating this with the counting function using Selberg trace formula.